Updated: November 10, 2025

 Wisconsin$106

-Excavation Business Insurance Cost for Professional Liability Coverage by State
+Excavation Business Insurance Cost of Professional Liability Coverage by State

-Excavation Business Insurance Cost for BOP Coverage by State
+Excavation Business Insurance Cost of BOP Coverage by State

-Business owner's policy rates show substantial variation in excavation business insurance costs nationwide.
-Monthly premiums range from $596 in Maine to $820 in Louisiana for comparable coverage.
+Business owner's policy (BOP) premiums vary by state.
+BOP insurance costs range from $596 in Maine to $820 in Louisiana.

 Alabama$664